syncfusion-content/blazor-docs/blazor/progress-button/native-event.md

 ---
 layout: post
 title: Native Events in Blazor ProgressButton Component | Syncfusion
-description: Checkout and learn here all about Native Events in Syncfusion Blazor ProgressButton component and more.
+description: Checkout and learn here all about native events in Syncfusion Blazor ProgressButton component and more.
 platform: Blazor
 control: Progress Button
 documentation: ug